MrYiYao/UsbGpibArduinoProMicro/README.md

 ## Source code

 The source code of the Boot loader (slightly modified LUFA MassStorage Boot loader) and the main USBGPIB converter are located in the "SW" subdirectory.
-At the time of publication LUFA 170418 release was used, with GCC as compiler.
+At the time of writing, LUFA 210130 release was used, with avr-gcc 5.4.0 as compiler.

 ## Binaries